BB-8: Other appearances

+BB-8 made guests appearances in The Simpsons Disney+ shorts series The Force Awakens from Its Nap, Plusaversary, Rogue Not Quite One, and May the 12th Be with You.

 Related media

 BB-8 is a point of view character in both the 2015 novelization of The Force Awakens by Alan Dean Foster, and the 2017 novelization of The Last Jedi by Jason Fry.
 The droid also appears in the comic book series Star Wars: Poe Dameron, published by Marvel Comics in April 2016.

 Merchandising

 The official September 4, 2015 launch of all merchandise for The Force Awakens included an 11.4 cm mobile app-enabled BB-8 robot toy developed by Sphero.
 Sphero had participated in a Disney-run startup accelerator program in July 2014, during which Disney CEO Bob Iger showed Sphero executives on-set photos and imagery of BB-8 before anyone outside of the production team knew of the robot's existence.
 Sphero acquired the license in November 2014, completing the development and production of the toy in time for its September 2015 release.
 Wired called the BB-8 toy "the only truly cutting-edge item" in the Force Awakens collection.
 In 2015, Sphero sold over 1 million of the robots.

 Other BB-8 merchandising includes household items, luggage and bags, a life-size plush, a Lego Star Wars playset called Poe's X-wing Fighter, Hasbro's Star Wars: The Force Awakens Takodana Encounter set, and other action figures and other toys.
 The Lego versions of Poe and BB-8 have also appeared in the 2016 short form animated series Lego Star Wars: The Resistance Rises, and the short Poe Dameron vs the First Order Snowspeeder.